CS

 Drivetrain

-The Subaru BRZ responds with a Petrol making 174kW and 250Nm, paired to a manual driving the rear wheels.
+The Subaru BRZ responds with a Petrol making 174kW and 250Nm, paired to a auto driving the rear wheels.
 It gets to 100km/h in 6.3 seconds.

 The Ford Mustang has the clear power advantage at 232kW vs 174kW.
+In the real-world sprint, the Ford Mustang is 0.7s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort

-The Ford Mustang measures 4,811mm long on a 2,719mm wheelbase, 546mm longer than the Subaru BRZ at 4,265mm (2,570mm wheelbase).
+The Ford Mustang measures 4,811mm long on a 2,719mm wheelbase, 546mm longer than the Subaru BRZ at 4,265mm (2,575mm wheelbase).
 The longer wheelbase on the Ford Mustang generally means more rear legroom.

 Turning Circle